eike-welk/freeode/docs-siml/intro/fermenter-intro.rst

 ------------------------

 In Siml all simulations are objects [#like_java]_.
-They must have certain *main* methods, that are called by the run time library during the simulation:
+They must have certain *main* methods, that are invoked during the simulation:

 * The **initialize** method is invoked once at the beginning of the simulation.
 * The **dynamic** method contains the differential equations.
-It is called repeatedly during the simulation.
+It is invoked repeatedly during the simulation.
 * The **final** method is invoked at the end.